By: Wade Frazier

 South End Press - Another one of the best publishing companies on earth.

-Oxfam, British, International and American - One of the world's premier relief organizations, one that also sees the politics that creates the famine and misery.
+Oxfam, British and American - One of the world's premier relief organizations, one that also sees the politics that creates the famine and misery.
 As usual, it appears to be subject to slow co-optation and undermining by the establishment.

 Mark Twain's anti-imperialist writings.
 A highly suppressed body of work by one of America's greatest citizens ever.